Suraj151/esp8266-framework/README.md

  │
  ├─ static init of the PdiStack global
  │     ├─ event bus starts
- │     ├─ scheduler gets its utility interface
+ │     └─ scheduler gets its utility interface
- │     └─ (WiFi builds) a TCP or TLS client instance is created │ setup()
+ │
+setup()
  │